itsthebrandonc/SimpsonsStreamer_ChromeExt/README.md

 - The pause to sync is not being held until the second timeout, possibly due to the button presses happening before the first timeout.
 - Catch user trying to skip around and trigger sync.
 - Visual indicator that syncing is in progress.
+- Add debug info to popup to determine start date needed for specific episodes
-- Add the movie between S18 and S19
+- Test triggering movie

 ---
 ## Changelog